xiaowen-oss/ASC-ODE-team09/Exercise2/Report2.md

 - The **phase portrait** spirals outward instead of forming closed loops:
   - This means **energy is not conserved** numerically.
   - The trajectory grows unphysically over time.
-- AutoDiff successfully computes Jacobians
+- AutoDiff successfully computes Jacobians for the nonlinear pendulum model.